Jonathan Vilma: 2010–2011

 Vilma again led the team in tackles in 2010, started every game, and was selected to the Pro Bowl.
-In 2011, he started and played in 11 games but was inactive for six others with a knee injury.
+He was ranked 37th by his fellow players on the NFL Top 100 Players of 2011.
+In 2011, he started and played in 11 games but was inactive for five others with a knee injury.
+He was ranked 58th by his fellow players on the NFL Top 100 Players of 2012.

 2012: Bounty scandal

 Vilma was a central figure in the New Orleans Saints bounty scandal.
 The NFL alleged that defensive coordinator Gregg Williams operated an incentive program, which paid out "bounties" for deliberately putting opposing players out of games.
 The league alleged that Vilma offered $10,000 cash to anyone who knocked Brett Favre out of the 2009 NFC Championship Game.
 Most notably, Favre was forced out of the game for one play with an ankle injury.
 Although up to 27 players were accused of involvement, Vilma was the only player initially singled out by the league for his role.
 The NFL suspended Vilma for the entire 2012 season on May 2, 2012.
 The suspension was reported to be the longest suspension related to in-game misconduct in modern NFL history, dwarfing the previous record of five games handed to Albert Haynesworth for stomping on Andre Gurode's head in 2006.
 The league contended that Vilma and defensive end Will Smith aided Williams in starting the alleged program in 2009.
 Vilma found out about the suspension when it was announced on SportsCenter, immediately announced his intent to appeal and adamantly denied that he was involved in any sort of bounty scheme.
 Vilma filed a personal slander suit against Roger Goodell.